Qwen3: How to Run & Fine-tune

 Was this helpful?

 Qwen's new Qwen3 models deliver state-of-the-art advancements in reasoning, instruction-following, agent capabilities, and multilingual support.
-All Qwen3 uploads use our new methodology, delivering the best performance on 5-shot MMLU and KL Divergence benchmarks.
+All Qwen3 uploads use our new Unsloth methodology, delivering the best performance on 5-shot MMLU and KL Divergence benchmarks.
 This means, you can run and fine-tune quantized Qwen3 LLMs with minimal accuracy loss!

 We also uploaded Qwen3 with native 128K context length.
 Qwen achieves this by using YaRN to extend its original 40K window to 128K.